pyrometheous/Prepper-Pi/docs/QUICK-DEPLOY-CHECKLIST.md

 ✅ DNS resolves properly

 ## If Problems
-- Internet not working: Check `scripts/captive-portal-setup.sh` ran successfully
+- Internet not working: Check `systemctl status captive-portal` and firewall rules
 - DNS issues: `cat /etc/dnsmasq.d/090_raspap.conf` (should have server=8.8.8.8)
 - Services not accessible: `docker compose ps` (all should be "Up")
 - WiFi not broadcasting: `systemctl status hostapd`
+- Captive portal not configured: Manually run `sudo bash scripts/captive-portal-setup.sh`